 Dr. Nathaniel Rivers, St. Louis University

-This study uses text mining to examine how the language of posts on Amazon’s Mechanical Turk (MTurk), an online global crowdsource marketplace, rhetorically articulates a model of the human that emerges from concrete labor acts rather than abstract ethical capacities.
-The study analyzes 23,105 documents using multiple operations including weighted frequency counts, clusters and topic models, and frequency co-occurrence and n-gram maps at three grain sizes: the whole corpus; posts organized into five tiers based on compensation level; specific productive terms.
-Findings identify coherent human aspects that collapse distinctions between bodily and intellectual capabilities, yet the separation between humans and non-humans is indistinct, because MTurk posts repeatedly redraw such boundaries, causing characteristic traits to be variably shared.
+This study uses text mining to examine how the language of posts on Amazon’s Mechanical Turk (MTurk), an online global crowdsource marketplace, rhetorically articulates a model of the human that emerges from concrete labor acts rather than abstract moral or ethical capacities.
+The study analyzes 23,105 documents using multiple operations including weighted frequency counts, clusters and topic models, and frequency co-occurrence and n-gram diagrams at three grain sizes: the whole corpus, posts organized into five tiers based on compensation level, and specific term associations.
+Findings identify coherent human practices that collapse bodily and intellectual capabilities, but a uniform distinction between humans and non-humans is unresolved, because MTurk posts repeatedly redraw such boundaries, causing characteristic traits to be variably shared.